denten-books/plain-text/0-chapter.md

 and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
 Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
-The digitally displaced similarly retain the discomfort of the encounter with the machine.
+The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to